 In 2016, Katy received the Barbara Falk Award for excellence in teaching.
 She has a broad teaching range: she taught Property, Equity and Trusts, Trusts, Torts, Contract and Remedies in the LLB and JD degrees.
-She has also taught Remedies in Commercial Law in the Masters program, and given lectures in Construction Law Masters subjects.
-She coordinated the JD Remedies course in 2012, 2013 and 2015, and developed a Private Law Theory research project subject.
-She has also supervised postgraduate theses on remedies and private law and theory.
+She has also taught Remedies in Commercial Law and Remedies in the Construction Law Context in the Masters program and has also supervised postgraduate theses on remedies, private law, equity and theory.

 Other Faculty and University Responsibilities